HarvestersCrew/CorpusHarvester/doc/api_json.md

 Using the `_api_id` name will check if another entry of the same ID and same API name is already in the database and will skip it if it is.

+### _page

+Attribute representing a number which can be incremented to retrieve more results.

+### _page_count

+Number of elements in a page to retrieve.

 ### query

 Name to use to represent a string query in a request (or response).

+### language

+Parameter which represents a language.
+No parsing is done on it, so you can get `english` or `en` values.

+### date

+Parameter to describe what date the element was created.
+No parsing is done on it for now.